davestewart/outliner/README.md

 ![process](https://raw.githubusercontent.com/davestewart/outliner/master/assets/artwork/process.png)

-Converting strokes to fills *after* exporting from packages such as  [@Figma](https://twitter.com/figma) or  [@Sketch](https://twitter.com/sketch) lets you retain the flexibility of useful features such as corner radii within the authoring packaging.
+Converting strokes to fills *after* exporting from packages such as  [Figma](https://twitter.com/figmadesign) or [Sketch](https://twitter.com/sketch) lets you retain the flexibility of useful features such as corner radii within the authoring application.

 This is ideal for icon creators; no more locking in those curves and losing your vector tweaks!